netcreateorg/lessons/_items/TraitsHistory.md

   - "text-to-self"
 shouldiuse:
   text: |
     Do you have a source where you want students to make deeper connections between themselves and historical figures, or between historical figures in sources?
-If you want students to explore thematic connections between one or more historical sources and relate them to real-world student experiences, the 'Student Connections to Historical Traits' network template provides the opportunity to make text-to-self and text-to-text connections in the following ways:
+If you want students to explore thematic connections between one or more historical sources and relate them to real-world student experiences, the 'Student Connections to Historical Traits' network template provides the opportunity to make text-to-self and text-to-text connections.
   points:
     - "make connections between historical figures, institutions, and events"
     - "make connections across histories from different time periods and geographies."